Gonzo Girl

-Gonzo Girl is an upcoming American drama film written by Rebecca Thomas and Jessica Caldwell, directed by Patricia Arquette and starring Camila Morrone, Willem Dafoe and Arquette.
+Gonzo Girl is a 2023 American drama film written by Rebecca Thomas and Jessica Caldwell, directed by Patricia Arquette and starring Camila Morrone, Willem Dafoe and Arquette.
 It is based on the 2015 novel of the same title by Cheryl Della Pietra.
 It is also Arquette's feature directorial debut.

+The film premiered at the Toronto International Film Festival on September 7, 2023.
+Arquette re-edited an "American version" (in contrast to the original "European cut") of the film which premiered at the 2025 Tribeca Film Festival.